I hardly doubt I’m alone when I say, “I HATE the humidity!”

 If the room itself is humid, while outside and the rest of the home is a good humidity, you can simply try to increase ventilation to the room by opening windows, doors, running a portable AC, or turning a fan on.

-How to Lower Humidity in a Humid Tank/Cage/Vivarium…
+How to Lower Humidity for a Bearded Dragon in a Humid Tank/Cage/Vivarium…

 First and foremost, if you can try to make the switch to a mesh lid if you’re not already using one as this will allow the tank to air our properly.